evgeniy-khatko/page_object_wrapper/README.md

 - it's possible to define several page objects in one file
 - .open\_page method takes page label, directs browser to that page and returns corresponding page\_object
 - PageObjectWrapper.current\_page points to the opened page\_object
+- it's possible to set page\_object locator in 2 different ways: specifying full url (like in example) or specifying PageObjectWrapper.domain and page\_object local path (like in specs)

 #### feed\_xxx
 *preconditions*